drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/6_custom_assertions.md

    ```

 Here you are going to create your headless browser instance, and navigate to
-https://drash.land.
+`https://drash.land`.
 Once the page has loaded, you will assert that you can see
-some given text on the page, and in this example, it is Develop With Confidence.
+some given text on the page, and in this example, it is
+`Develop With Confidence`.

 ## Verification